ObedVega/ObedVega/README.md

 - Facilitated collaboration between mobile and backend developers, mentoring them to adopt structured practices and deliver faster.
 - Acted as the bridge between business goals and technical execution, ensuring the solution met both functional and strategic objectives.

-## Software Engineer at Teradata · Marcg 2020 – July 2022
+## Software Engineer at Teradata · March 2020 – July 2022
 **Role description**: Sustaining Engineering
 - Analyze product issues to identify the root cause of defects in Teradata database software.
 - Debug, fix, and test software defects, ensuring seamless integration into the codebase.